-Tony Ferguson Injured, Khabib Nurmagomedov Vs Max Holloway New UFC 223 Main Event
+Tony Ferguson Injured, Khabib Nurmagomedov Vs. Max Holloway New ‘UFC 223’ Main Event

-Tony Ferguson has suffered an injury, which has been described as a freak accident and is out of UFC 223.
+Tony Ferguson has suffered an injury, which has been described as a freak accident, and is now out of UFC 223.
 UFC president Dana White has confirmed that featherweight champion Max Holloway has stepped up to fight Khabib Nurmagomedov for the lightweight title at UFC 223.

 ESPN’s Brett Okamoto reported that Tony Ferguson tripped while he walking when he unexpectedly saw someone familiar.
 This was the third time the UFC has tried to book a fight between Ferguson and Nurmagomedov.

-Dana White confirmed that Tony Ferguson will be stripped of the interim lightweight title, while it is still unclear whether Conor McGregor is the champion.
+Dana White confirmed that Tony Ferguson will be stripped of the interim lightweight title, and it is still unclear whether Conor McGregor is the champion.

 Max Holloway and Khabib Nurmagomedov will be fighting for the “real” lightweight championship.
 Therefore, McGregor may officially be stripped of his title on the night of the fight.